ptsochantaris/emeltal/README.md

 ## Currently supported models

-Emeltal offers a hand-picked list of proven open-source high-performance models, aiming to provide the best model for each category/size combination.
+Emeltal offers a curated list of proven open-source high-performance models, aiming to provide the best model for each category/size combination.
 This list often changes as new models become available, or others are superceeded by much better performing ones.
-Most models (with the exception of Llama 3 and Qwen large variants, which are capped at 16384 tokens) run at their maximum context size.
+Most models (with the exception of certain extremely large variants, which are capped at 16384 tokens) run at their maximum context size.

 #### Qwen Series
 - [Qwen 2.5 70b] https://huggingface.co/bartowski/Qwen2.5-Math-72B-Instruct-GGUF